WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 relevant to issue the credential and nothing more.
 For example, the issuer may require cryptographic proof that has been signed by a government to show citizenship.
-When the issuer issues a credential because of a passing exam for example, they only need to associate the passing marks with a unique DID that has citizenship.
+When the issuer issues a credential because of a passing exam, for example, they only need to associate the passing marks with a unique DID that has citizenship.
 Other attributes of the earner such as race, age, name and gender can all be hidden by the owner of the DID because they are irrelevant to the achievement.